 The Welcome Offer

-Based on how much value I can easily get out my IHG Rewards Club balance I value IHG points at 0.4 cents each and this means that I value the welcome bonus at $400.
-That’s $400 of points from a card that doesn’t charge an annual fee so as long as you never carry a balance on this card and get charged interest (no one should ever carry a balance on an interest bearing travel rewards card), this is effectively free cash.
+Based on how much value I can easily get out of my IHG Rewards Club balance, I value IHG points at 0.4 cents each and this means that I value the welcome bonus at $240.
+That’s $240 of points from a card that doesn’t charge an annual fee so as long as you never carry a balance on this card and get charged interest (no one should ever carry a balance on an interest bearing travel rewards card), this is effectively free cash.

-For those who prefer to look upon the welcome bonus in terms of free nights, the 100,000 points that the IHG Rewards Club Traveler credit card is currently offering can be used to book a free night at any of IHG’s top properties around the world and, thanks to dynamic award pricing, it should also be possible to book a free night at some of IHG’s top-tier properties.
+For those who prefer to look upon the welcome bonus in terms of free nights, the 60,000 points that the IHG Rewards Club Traveler credit card is currently offering can be used to book one or more free nights at a variety of IHG’s properties around the world and, thanks to dynamic award pricing, it should also be possible to book a free night at some of IHG’s top-tier properties.

 Here’s the InterContinental Sydney priced up at just 35,000 points per night: